New Colposcopy Reporting

 From 1 December 2017, SurgicalPerformance makes it easy for gynaecologists to report colposcopies to the new National Cancer Screening Register

-The new Australian National Cervical Cancer Screening program will transform cervical cancer screening to HPV-based testing and make Australia a leader in cervical cancer screening again.
+The renewed National Cervical Screening Program will transform cervical cancer screening to HPV-based testing, continuing to make Australia a leader in cervical cancer screening.

-SurgicalPerformance has been invited by Telstra Health to upload our users’ colposcopy data from 1 DEC 2017 into the Telstra Health databases.
-SurgcialPerformance users can opt into this service for their colposcopy entries and therefore fulfil their legal obligations requirement.
-Existing data should not be submitted to the new cervical cancer register.
+SurgicalPerformance has been working with the NCSR to submit our users’ colposcopy data from 1 DEC 2017 into the NCSR.
+SurgicalPerformance users can opt into this service for their colposcopy entries and therefore fulfil their legal obligations requirement.
+Our users’ colposcopy data that were collected prior to 1 December does not need to be submitted to the NCSR.

 Here are the most important changes that our users should be aware of: